 The first prototype was completed in October 2025.
 After four weeks of structured feedback tracked in a shared Google Sheet, the second prototype was completed in January 2026.
 The client wrote: "Ich bin sehr zufrieden mit dem Ergebnis.
 Es sind viele sehr schöne Details umgesetzt worden."

+This project worked because of small things done consistently: German throughout, a sampling-led approach instead of a rushed production commitment, honest constraints flagged early, and a disciplined revision sheet.
+On small projects with high attention to detail, those small things decide whether the experience is enjoyable or stressful for both sides.
 If your project sounds similar — a first or second physical product for a specialised audience, without a polished tech pack but with a clear idea, best discussed in German, English, or Chinese — get in touch via the contact form.
 The first reply will be questions, not a quote.
-See also our guide on finding a custom bag manufacturer in Europe and our 8-step sampling and production process.
+See also our guide on finding a custom bag manufacturer in Europe and our eight-step sampling and production process.